SamBurgess93/GamerHub/README.md

 - [Gitpod](https://gitpod.io/) the development platform for the project.
 - [GitHub](https://github.com/) for version control and to store the project after pushing.
 - [Heroku](https://www.heroku.com) to deploy the project.
-- [Figma](https://figma.com/) used for the wireframes for the project.
+- [Figma](https://figma.com/) used to create the wireframes for the project.
 - [Am I Responsive?](http://ami.responsivedesign.is/) Used to generate mockup imagery to be used.